Relief Coverage – Part time/As Needed/On-call

-Amara works to ensure that every child in foster care has the love, support, and comfort of a committed family – as quickly as possible, and for as long as the child needs.
-We work with foster and adoptive families who are committed to caring for children, whether for a month, a year, or a lifetime.
+Amara is a not-for-profit organization that works to ensure every child in foster care has the love, support, and comfort of a committed family – as quickly as possible, and for as long as the child needs.

 Therapeutic Childcare Specialists provide trauma-informed care to the children at the Sanctuary.
 They are responsible for ensuring that the children at the Sanctuary are cared for and engaged in appropriate recreational activities.
 While on shift, all Therapeutic Childcare Specialists all have additional duties related to housekeeping, meal planning, activity planning, provision stocking and sorting, recordkeeping, and communicating with state partners and other private, non-profit partners.
 Overnight staff members have additional duties related to housecleaning, laundry, clerical duties, and special projects.
 During gaps in placement, staff members may be asked to assist the program team with other tasks related to Amara’s foster care and adoption services.

 Amara believes that a diverse workforce and inclusive workplace culture enhances our ability to fulfill our mission.
-We strive for equality and justice in the way people are treated and the opportunities they have to succeed by working to address racism, unequal treatment and other barriers to inclusion.
-We strongly encourage candidates from diverse backgrounds (including communities of color, the LGBTQ+ community, veterans, and people with disabilities) to apply and join us in our work.
+We strive for equity and justice in the way people are treated and the opportunities they have to succeed by working to address racism, unequitable treatment and other barriers to inclusion.
+We strongly encourage candidates from diverse backgrounds (including communities of color, the LGBT community, veterans, and people with disabilities) to apply and join us in our work.

-The Emergency Sanctuary Therapeutic Childcare Specialist reports to the Program Manager.
-Responsibilities will often be shared with trained volunteers.
+Note: Responsibilities will often be shared with trained volunteers.
 Paid staff will lead in decision-making, liaising with state partners, reporting, and ensuring compliance with agency policies and procedures.
-Responsibilities may include, but are not limited to, the following:

 - Facilitate intake and discharge of children, partnering with State caseworkers per established protocol